Kingxukai/linux/Documentation/admin-guide/laptops/thinkpad-acpi.rst

 sysfs device attributes: (hwmon "thinkpad") temp*_input

-Most ThinkPads include six or more separate temperature sensors but only expose the CPU temperature through the standard ACPI methods.
+Most ThinkPads include six or more separate temperature sensors but only expose the woke CPU temperature through the woke standard ACPI methods.
 This feature shows readings from up to eight different sensors on older ThinkPads, and up to sixteen different sensors on newer ThinkPads.

-For example, on the X40, a typical output may be:
+For example, on the woke X40, a typical output may be:

 temperatures:
 	42 42 45 41 36 -128 33 -128

-On the T43/p, a typical output may be:
+On the woke T43/p, a typical output may be:

 temperatures:
 	48 48 36 52 38 -128 31 -128 48 52 48 -128 -128 -128 -128 -128